isabelarvelo/LongLoRA-Paper-Presentation/README.md

 </p>

 * **How it works**:
-	* Splits the input sequence into several groups.
+	* Splits the input sequence into several groups
    		* Original:  [A B C D E F G H]
 		* Unshifted: [A B C D] [E F G H]
 		* Shifted:    [C D E F] [G H A B]
-	* Applies attention separately within each group.
+	* Applies attention separately within each group
  		* Head 0: [A B C D]
    		* Head 1: [E F G H]
-	* In half of the attention heads, shifts the group partition by half the group size.
+	* In half of the attention heads, shifts the group partition by half the group size
  		* Head 2: [C D E F]
    		* Head 3: [G H A B]
      	* Each token to have access to both its local context (in the unshifted heads) and a broader context (in the shifted heads)
-      		* Token C has access to A, B, D (local context in Head 0) and E, F (broader context in Head 2).
+      		* Token C has access to A, B, D (local context in Head 0) and E, F (broader context in Head 2)

 * **Implementation**:
-	* Can be implemented with just two lines of code during training.
+	* Can be implemented with just two lines of code during training
-	* Does not require changes to the model architecture for inference.
+	* Does not require changes to the model architecture for inference
 	* See [s2_attention_example.ipynb](https://github.com/isabelarvelo/LongLoRA/blob/main/s2_attention_example.ipynb) for a more in depth walk through